SkygearIO/guides/cloud-db/acl-overview/js.md

 });
 ```

-If you want to customise these security settings, Skygear supports access control on records.
+If you want to customize these security settings, Skygear supports access control on records.
 You can use it to control whether a user can query, update or delete a record.

 Skygear uses [Access Control List][wiki-acl] (ACL) as the model of access control.
 An ACL is a list of Access Control Entry (ACE), each ACE describes which